 Water Maintenance – Cool Weather Locations

 These fall home maintenance checklist items are primarily for those of you who live in cold, snowy winter areas.
 I live in Minnesota and experienced how things can go terribly wrong if you do not turn off water pipes to outside faucets.
 Short story goes, I was a new homeowner.
 In the spring, I turned on the sprinkler to water my lawn and left the house to run some errands.
 When I returned, I found my basement (all of our bedrooms and family area) filled with 6 inches of water because the pipe to the outside faucet had burst.
 See, the water left in the pipe over the winter months froze and caused the pipe to pop.
 So, before things start to freeze, shut those pipes down inside your home and keep the faucet open outside allowing it to drip dry.
 You will also need to drain your pool and/or ponds if you have them.
 And, if you have one, don’t forget to blow out your underground sprinkler system.
+When considering the quality of the water that is being fed to your property, there are things that you can do to treat it such as removing magnesium and calcium ions from hard water.
+A commercial water softener could be worth considering for someone who owns a multi-housing building, for example.

 Clean, Store and Organize